Minimal functions on the random graph: Unary functions

 Observe that $e$ generates operations $g,h$ which collapse an edge and a non-edge, respectively.
 To see this, note that since $e$ is not injective, it collapses an edge or a non-edge; say without loss of generality it collapses an edge, so we can set $g:=e$.
 If it also collapses a non-edge, then we are done.
 Otherwise, since $e$ violates $N$, it sends some non-edge to an edge, which, with the help of an appropriate automorphism, can be collapsed by another application of $e$.

-Having this, once proceeds inductively to collapse all the vertices of $F$, shifting $F$ around with automorphisms accordingly and applying $g$ and $h$.
-After at most $|F|$ steps, the whole of $F$ is collapsed to a single vertex. \end{proof}
+Having this, one proceeds inductively to collapse all the vertices of $F$, shifting $F$ around with automorphisms accordingly and applying $g$ and $h$.
+After at most $|F|$ steps, the whole of $F$ is collapsed to a single vertex.} \end{proof}

 The following proposition already identifies the five minimal functions of Theorem~\ref{thm:mainUnary}.